garden-io/garden/docs/guides/migrating-from-docker-compose.md

 # Migrating from Docker Compose to Garden

-If you already have an application built using Docker Compose and want to migrate it to Garden, you can do this by adding the correct `*.garden.yml` files.
+If you already have an application configured to use Docker Compose and want to migrate it to Garden, you can do so by adding the necessary Garden config files.
 In this guide, we'll walk through an example of converting a simple Docker Compose project to Garden.
-You can follow along with the example, or substitute your own Docker Compose project where relevant.
+You can follow along with the example, or substitute with your own Docker Compose project where relevant.

 ## Pre-requisites